textileio/near-storage-bridge/README.md

 # Usage

-For a basic [React](https://reactjs.org)-based demo app that utilizes this contract, see TODO.
+For a basic [React](https://reactjs.org)-based demo app that utilizes this contract, see https://github.com/textileio/near-storage-basic-demo/.

 # API